Preface

 Master

-Since the KubeMaster control plane node is in China, it's best to configure image acceleration:
+Because the KubeMaster control plane node is located inside China, it's best to configure image acceleration:

 mkdir -p /etc/rancher/k3s